Horseshoe Canyon Utah

 The trail through Horseshoe Canyon is about 7.5 miles roundtrip from the west rim trailhead, with a 750-foot elevation change.
 It’s pretty well-marked but reaching the Great Gallery will require stamina—and you’ll be heading up at the end so reserve some energy for the climb.
 The trail is great for horses, and free permits are available for groups of up to ten people and ten animals from the Hans Flat Ranger Station.
 Ranger-guided tours are available on weekend mornings from April to October and are a great way to learn about the canyon’s interesting history without missing a thing.

-Spring and fall are ideal seasons for hiking through the cottonwood groves on the tranquil canyon floor.
+are ideal seasons for hiking through the cottonwood groves on the tranquil canyon floor.
 Horseshoe Canyon is accessible year-round but scorching summer temps can be brutal so bring plenty of water and rations, and check weather conditions for flash flood warnings.
 Overnight camping is not allowed in the section of Horseshoe Canyon located within the Canyonlands boundaries but campers can settle in for the night on the BLM public lands at the west rim trailhead.

 The trail descends into Horseshoe Canyon along an old 4WD slick rock trail.
 Easy-to-spot rock cairns guide the way.
 About a half-mile into the canyon—a hundred yards or so before you reach an old watering trough—you’ll catch your first glimpse of prehistoric interest on the east side of the trail where three 12-inch, 3-toed Allosaurus tracks are visible in a patch of gray shale.
 You’ll reach the canyon floor after a 1.25-mile descent, then follow Barrier Creek south.
 The first pictograph site, The High Gallery, will be on an east wall as you approach Water Canyon.
 Next up: Horseshoe Gallery, located slightly upstream.
 Spend some “Where’s Waldo” time searching for hidden pictographs on the west wall.
 The Alcove Gallery is a half-mile upstream and shows some graffiti damage from early 20th century cowboys and prospectors.